testflows/TestFlows-WebSite/source/handbook/index.md

 # Test XFails

-You can specify test results to be crossed out known as `xfails` for any test either by setting `xfails` parameter of the inline test or using `XFails` decorator if the test is defined as a decorated function.
+You can specify test results to be crossed out, known as `xfails` for any test either by setting `xfails` parameter of the inline test or by using `XFails` decorator if the test is defined as a decorated function.
 See [Crossing Out Results](#Crossing-Out-Results) for more information.